alviroiskandar/github-api/README.txt

 ## Solution:
 Create a GitHub API bridge that caches the API response into a file.
-This can greatly reduce the number of HTTP requests since we're loading the data from cache file instead of performing an HTTP request to GitHub for every request.
+This can greatly reduce the number of HTTP requests to GitHub since we are loading the data from the cache file instead of performing an HTTP request to GitHub for every request.

 ## Storage Implementation Details:
 1. Each request that gets a "200 OK" response is cached for 5 hours